 When can I compete?

 Swimmers compete in our Club Galas from the age of four years, but Swim England only permits competition outside the club for swimmers who will be at least nine years old by 31st December in that year.
-Our nine year olds compete in the Micro-League, and good ten year olds have been known to find a place in the North-Lancs League team.
+Our nine year olds compete in the Diddy League, and good ten year olds have been known to find a place in the North Lancs League team.

 Which competitions should I enter?

 You won’t know how fast you are compared with swimmers from other clubs until you compete against them.
-If you will be at least 9yrs old on the day of the last Age Groups gala (usually a date in February), and especially if you are good enough to be in our Micro League team, then enter the Age Groups.
+If you will be at least 9yrs old on the last day of a level 3 or 4 event, then you will generally be eligible to enter.
 Whilst submitted entry times are required, these do not have to be ones recorded at another competition, and can simply be your PB from a club gala or even a time trial.
-It is important that submitted times are as accurate or, if they have to be estimated, as realistic as possible, so if you don’t know a time, ask the your coach-in most cases your time will have been recorded.
-If you haven’t made the Micro league team, you may well still be good enough to enter the Age Groups, especially in your best events; again, ask the coach.
-If you miss the Age Groups but would like to enter an open meet, you may have to wait until the summer, as meets in the first half of the year tend to be qualifying ones for National Age Groups (levels 1 and 2) for which you need to submit a competitive time from a qualifying competition.
-Ask the competition secretary or your coach, who will advise you on this.
+It is important that submitted times are as accurate or, if they have to be estimated, as realistic as possible.
+If you don’t know a time ask the your coach.
+In most cases your time will have been recorded.
+If you haven’t made the Diddy League team, you may well still be good enough to enter open galas, especially in your best events.
+Again, ask the coach.

 Which races should I enter?

 Usually, swimmers start with 50m races in each stroke.
 This tends to be followed by 100m IM, then 200m races.
 Check with your coach!